Pondus Inventory [Sable]

 ⚖️ Mess with block & fluid mass any way you like

 Set a custom base weight for almost any block or fluid using the config or the /pondus mass command.
 You can even target entire groups with tags like #minecraft:planks, #tfc:ores, or #forge:water.
-And the config doesn't just take numbers—you can write simple math expressions right in the file.
+The config supports math expressions — write things like "2.5 * stack_size" directly in the JSON file.

 📦 Count the weight of everything inside containers